BeyondTrust Appliance B Series Recovery

 - Value Added Tax (VAT) number, if necessary

-Once the RMA request has been opened, a printable packing slip for the old appliance is emailed along with tracking and setup instructions for the new or repaired hardware.
+Once the RMA request has been opened, a printable packing slip for the old B Series Appliance is emailed along with tracking and setup instructions for the new or repaired hardware.
 For RMAs in the United States, a return shipping label is sent.
-For appliances outside the United States, either BeyondTrust's DHL account number is given to schedule a DHL pickup, or BeyondTrust Support arranges for the Waste Electrical and Electronic Equipment (WEEE) scrapping of the appliance.
-In any of these cases, BeyondTrust Support follows up to ensure the replacement hardware is installed and functional before closing the RMA incident.
+For B Series Appliances outside the United States, either BeyondTrust's DHL account number is given to schedule a DHL pickup, or BeyondTrust Technical Support arranges for the Waste Electrical and Electronic Equipment (WEEE) scrapping of the B Series Appliance.
+In any of these cases, BeyondTrust Technical Support follows up to ensure the replacement hardware is installed and functional before closing the RMA incident.

-If replacement hardware was sent prior to the receipt of the failed hardware, BeyondTrust Support must verify that the old appliance is returned.
-If a replacement appliance is received, it is a requirement that the defective appliance be returned to BeyondTrust within two weeks of the new appliance becoming operational.
-Outstanding appliances are invoiced at list price.
-The packing materials of a new appliance, the above-mentioned DHL number, and the return shipping label can be used to return the old appliance.
+If replacement hardware was sent prior to the receipt of the failed hardware, BeyondTrust Technical Support must verify that the old B Series Appliance is returned.
+If a replacement B Series Appliance is received, it is a requirement that the defective B Series Appliance be returned to BeyondTrust within two weeks of the new B Series Appliance becoming operational.
+Outstanding B Series Appliances are invoiced at list price.
+The packing materials of a new B Series Appliance, the above-mentioned DHL number, and the return shipping label can be used to return the old B Series Appliance.

-Once the replacement appliance has been received and powered on, the settings can be restored using either the local console or appliance administrative web interfaces.
+Once the replacement B Series Appliance has been received and powered on, the settings can be restored using either the local console or /appliance administrative web interfaces.
 It is usually more convenient to use the web interfaces.
-The /appliance administrative web interfaces of a hardware appliance can be accessed locally using either of its NIC ports.
+The /appliance administrative web interface of a hardware B Series Appliance can be accessed locally using either of its NIC ports.
 These are provisioned with non-routable IP address(es) on the 169.254.1.0/16 network.
 To gain access, follow these steps:

 - Plug the power cable into a safe power source.

-- Use a patch cable to connect a computer to NIC1 or NIC2 on the rear of the Secure Remote Access Appliance.
+- Use a patch cable to connect a computer to NIC1 or NIC2 on the rear of the BeyondTrust Appliance B Series.

-- Press and release the Power button on the front of the appliance.
+- Press and release the Power button on the front of the B Series Appliance.

 - Edit the IP configuration of the connected computer: